-10.7.1 It is assumed that all costs associated with developing, implementing, managing and monitoring Travel Plans will be met by developers and it is expected that these costs will be identified at the planning application stage and secured as part of a Section 106 Agreement with Bassetlaw District Council.
+10.7.1 All costs associated with developing, implementing, managing and monitoring Travel Plans will be met by developers and these costs are to be identified at the planning application stage and secured through planning conditions.
 The Council may also require financial sums to be paid by developers to enable the Council to implement further sustainable travel measures if modal shift targets are not achieved.
 Such funds are typically time limited and refunded to the developer if they are not required.

-25 Timescale should be agreed with the planning and highway authorities on a site by site basis, but in any case, should be a minimum of 5 years' post opening of the development.
+24 Timescale should be agreed with the planning and highway authorities on a site by site basis, but in any case, should be a minimum of 5 years' post opening of the development.